bbarad/Live2D/readme.md

 Very good results can be achieved by only interacting with these two settings.
 Start with just these settings, and then move to __Expert Settings__ to improve performance only when necessary.

 __Mask Radius__
 The radius of the circular mask applied to the class averages before new rounds of classification.
 This value should be a little bit larger than your particle.
+Live2D makes a conservative (on the large size) initial guess of a good mask radius based on the particle size used in Warp.

 __Classification Type__
 This setting switches between 3 macro programs for 2D classification.